Echoes (Binchy novel): Synopsis

 Subplots revolve around Clare's teacher, whose brother Sean, a priest, has married and had children with a Japanese woman but is unable to obtain a laicization from Rome; Clare's brothers, who go to work in England and one of whom ends up in jail; and upper-class summer visitors from Dublin who become involved with the locals in intimate ways.

 Themes

 Small-town mores and narrow-mindedness affect the lives of all the characters in Castlebay.
 The paucity of educational opportunities in small towns before the introduction of free secondary education in 1967 is also a central theme.
 Binchy explores the opportunities for women afforded by travel and migration, as Clare and David find freedom in Dublin and Sean's Japanese wife enjoys raising her children in England.

 Reception

 Echoes was Binchy's second novel.
-It has been cited as one of Binchy's most popular titles.
+It has been cited as one of her most popular titles.
 It was selected as a Literary Guild alternate.